Let’s face it… What everyone’s looking for, initially, is comfort. You want a walking shoe that fits comfortably, right out of the box.

 Some basic principles of a good shoe include a cushioned heel, firm sole that doesn’t easily twist or bend, and flexibility at the proper area depending on the type of shoe.
-A soft breathable material for the upper of the shoe makes it more comfortable to wear for longer period of time and less likely to cause rubbing or skin irritation.
+Soft breathable material for the upper of the shoe makes it more comfortable to wear for a longer period of time and less likely to cause rubbing or skin irritation.
 The upper of the shoe should allow adjustment (laces, straps, etc.) to comfortably hold the foot in place while you’re walking.

 There should be some arch support in the shoe.
-Many shoes can be made to fit better simply by removing the flimsy factory insert and replacing it with a high quality off-the-shelf insole.
+Many shoes can be made to fit better simply by removing the flimsy factory insert and replacing it with a high-quality off-the-shelf insole.
 Custom orthotics are rarely necessary and should be prescribed by your doctor for specific foot disorders.

 Following these simple steps will help minimize your risk of shoe problems and foot problems.
 Don’t believe the myth that fashionable shoes have to be uncomfortable.
 There are many stylish shoes out there that feel good too.
-If you have certain foot or ankle problems, then talk to your orthopaedic foot and ankle doctor.
+If you have certain foot or ankle problems, then talk to your orthopedic foot and ankle doctor.
 Don’t sacrifice comfort and safety for fashion.
 Your feet will thank you in the long run, short run, and even just walking around.